dabeaz/curio/docs/devel.rst

 that catches the latter exception can be used to catch both kinds of cancellation.
 It is critical to emphasize that timeouts can only occur on operations that block in Curio.
-If the code runs away to go compute gigantic fibonacci numbers for the next ten minutes, a timeout won't be raised--remember that coroutines can't be preempted except on blocking operations.
+If the code runs away to go mine bitcoins for the next ten hours, a timeout won't be raised--remember that coroutines can't be preempted except on blocking operations.

 The ``timeout_after()`` function can also be used as a context manager.
 This allows it to be applied to an entire block of